Vuurvos1/vuurvos1/README.md

 # Hi there 👋

-Welcome to my Github profile filled with random project
+Welcome to my Github profile filled with random projects

 ## Tech and Tools